 The Company continually reviews its AFS securities not designated as Fair Value Option Securities to determine whether a decline in fair value below the carrying value is other than temporary.
 The primary factors considered in this determination are the length of time that the fair value of the investment is below the carrying value, the severity of the decline, and the financial condition, operating performance and near term prospects of the investee.
 In addition, the Company considers the reason for the decline in fair value, be it general market conditions, industry specific or investee specific; analysts' ratings and estimates of 12 month share price targets for the investee; changes in stock price or valuation subsequent to the balance sheet date; and the Company's intent and ability to hold the investment for a period of time sufficient to allow for a recovery in fair value.
-If the decline in fair value is deemed to be other than temporary, the carrying value of the security is written down to fair value.
-In situations where the fair value of an investment is not evident due to a lack of public market price or other factors, the Company uses its best estimates and assumptions to arrive at the estimated fair value of such investments.
+If the decline in fair value is deemed to be other than temporary, the carrying value of the factors, the Company uses its best estimates and assumptions to arrive at the estimated fair value of such investments.
 The Company's assessment of the foregoing factors involves considerable management judgment and accordingly, actual results may differ materially from the Company's estimates and judgments.
 Writedowns of AFS securities would be included in the consolidated statements of operations as other than temporary declines in fair values of investments.
 There were no impairment charges recorded during 2015, 2014 or 2013.

 For those investments in affiliates in which the Company has the ability to exercise significant influence, the equity method of accounting is used.
 Under this method, the investment, originally recorded at cost, is adjusted to recognize the Company's share of net earnings or losses of the affiliate as they occur rather than as dividends or other distributions are received.
 Losses are limited to the extent of the Company's investment in, advances to and commitments for the investee.
 The Company determines the difference between the purchase price of the investee and the underlying equity which results in an excess basis in the investment.
 This excess basis is allocated to the underlying assets and liabilities of the Company's investee through a purchase accounting exercise and is allocated within memo accounts used for equity accounting purposes.
 Depending on the applicable underlying assets, these amounts are either amortized over the applicable useful lives or determined to be indefinite lived.
 We periodically evaluate our equity method investment to determine if decreases in fair value below our cost basis are other than temporary.
 If a decline in fair value is determined to be other than temporary, we are required to reflect such decline in our consolidated statement of operations.
-Other than temporary declines in fair value of our equity method investment would be included in share of earnings (losses) of affiliate in our consolidated statement of operations.
-Changes in the Company's proportionate share of the underlying equity of an equity method investee, which result from the issuance of additional equity securities by such equity investee, are recognized in the statement of operations through the gain (loss) on dilution of investment in affiliate line item.
+Changes in the Company's proportionate share of the underlying equity of an equity method investment would be included in share of earnings (losses) of affiliate in our consolidated statement of operations.
+Changes in the Company's proportionate share of the underlying equity of an equity method investment would be included in the statement of operations through the gain (loss) on dilution of investment in affiliate line item.